Local Hack Day is the easiest way to bring new technologies to your community. Sign up today to host this 12-hour digital demo day for your community.

 We can only send you resources before the shipping deadline, so make sure you are approved on time.Learn more →

-To make organizing a Local Hack Day as simple as possible, we created a comprehensive organizer’s guide to help you through your event.
+To make organizing a Local Hack Day as simple as possible, we created a comprehensive organizer’s guide to help you through your digital event.
 Inside you’ll learn about:

 Curious about attending a Local Hack Day?
 Browse some of the most common questions we receive below!